ageron/tensorflow-safari-course/README.md

 This should open up your browser, and you should see Jupyter's tree view, with the contents of the current directory.
 If your browser does not open automatically, visit [localhost:8888](http://localhost:8888/tree).

-Next, just click on `Introduction to TensorFlow.ipynb` to open this course's Jupyter notebook.
+Next, just click on any `*.ipynb` to open a Jupyter notebook.

 That's it!
 Now, have fun learning TensorFlow!

+## Using Docker

+There is a docker image available for this course: esztiorm/0636920073925

+If you wish to create your own image using the Dockerfile, please note that the path "tmp/data" should be changed to "/home/jovyan/tmp/data" in notebooks 8 through 11.

+`mnist = input_data.read_data_sets("/home/jovyan/tmp/data/")`